jayasankai/CSS/README.md

 ```

 8. ID selector: Select by ID
+> [!NOTE]
-Note: Select item with specific id.
+> Select item with specific id.
 Not recomended as IDs have other usages

 ```html
 <nav>